 We also purchase an annual medical plan because we travel more than once a year.
 It is more convenient than having to get separate plans for each trip and it saves us money by purchasing one bundle for the year rather than separate plans for each trip.

 Even before we travelled for a living, we always bought travel insurance.
 If we were crossing the border for a short one-day shopping trip or a month-long backpacking adventure, we’d always make sure we were covered.
 Anything can happen at any time no matter how short the trip.

 - To read more about how we choose the right plan check out: How We Choose Travel Insurance

 Travel Emergencies Can Happen

-Dave and I have been in a motorcycle accident, I’ve had a serious blood infection, we’ve both been violently ill and as you may know, Dave broke his back in the Amazon.
+Dave and I have had a lot of mishaps on the road.
+We’ve been in a motorcycle accident in Thailand, I’ve had a serious blood infection in Africa, we’ve both been violently ill in several countries, and as you may know, Dave broke his back in the Amazon.

 Check Travel Advisories

 For your own travel safety, always do a quick search to check travel advisories to see if there are any warnings in the country we are visiting.

 In the past, we’ve made the mistake of not checking.
 And during one of our travels, we didn’t realize that an election was going on that caused violent protests and unrest.
 Had we checked the advisory of the country, we would have waited to visit as there were several deaths and arrests.